-To help organizations build safer AI systems, OWASP introduced the OWASP Top 10 for Large Language Models, a comprehensive guide outlining the most critical vulnerabilities impacting LLM-integrated applications.
+OWASP introduced the OWASP Top 10 for Large Language Models to help organizations build safer AI systems.
+It outlines the most critical vulnerabilities impacting LLM-integrated applications.

-Below is a practical, business-focused breakdown of what each risk means, how attackers exploit it, and how companies can mitigate it.
+Below is a breakdown of what each risk means, how attackers exploit it, and how companies can mitigate it.

 1. Prompt Injection